Rattandeep0500/hawkes-ofi-market-microstructure/README.md

 ## No execution model

-The analysis predicts mid-price returns.
+The study predicts mid-price returns.

-It does not yet include:
+It does not yet model:

-- trading fees;
+- fees;
 - spread crossing;
 - slippage;
 - latency;